CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 9.md

 ### Scheduling a Meeting

-To schedule a meeting in Microsodt Teams with your colleagues, follow the given steps:
+To schedule a meeting in Microsoft Teams with your colleagues, follow the given steps:

 1. Navigate to **Microsoft Teams** using the following URL.